 I have to block out names and faces because it’s a private group, but here are a few screenshots of comments from other people who finished The M Word.

 However, there were also some people who didn’t get benefits from it.

 Of course, the tribe had a lot of encouraging comments and tips for this person and they ended up saying they were not going to give up on the practice and they would try to look at it in a completely different way going forward.
 That’s the beauty of being able to interact with other people.
 They can help you see the value in something you may not see any value in.

 Why I Want To Recommend Taking Emily Fletcher’s Ziva Meditation Instead Of The M Word

-I took The M Word thanks to the Quest All Access Pass that allows me to take any course available at any time.
+I took The M Word thanks to the Mindvalley Membership which allows me to take any course available at any time.
 In my opinion, that’s the way I would suggest you take it if you are going to take it.